 The intended result of all these strategies is the same: Develop a world where local areas benefit from global resources while retaining their own cultural identities.

-Follow the links on the next page to learn more about glocalization.
+Follow the links below to learn more about glocalization.